eclipse/lsp4e/CONTRIBUTING.md

 ## Import into Eclipse

+Prerequisites:

+1. You have installed _Eclipse for RCP and RAP Developers_ 4.7 or later.
+   Other distributions that include PDE and reasonable Java support may also work.

+2. You have cloned the lsp4e repo into a local directory.

+In Eclipse:

+1. **File > Import > Existing Maven Projects**

+2. Click **Next**.

+3. In the **Root Directory** chooser select the directory where you cloned the project, and which contains pom.xml.

+4. All targets should be selected.
+Click **Finish**.

+5. At this point the Problems view should show on the order of 1000 errors.

+6. In the Project Explorer, select the file target-platform-photon.target.
+Open this file with the target editor.

+7. Click the "Set as Target Platform" link on the top right.

 ## Contributing Changes

 When sending a pull request please squash your commits and set the commit message